Tengrism: Historical Tengrism

-The first time the name Tengri was recorded in Chinese chronicles was from the 4th century BC as the sky god of the Xiongnu, using the Chinese form 撐犁 (chēnglí, Old Chinese //*rtʰaːŋ.riːl//).
+The first time the name Tengri was recorded in Chinese chronicles was in the 4th century BC as the sky god of the Xiongnu, using the Chinese form 撐犁 (chēnglí, Old Chinese //*rtʰaːŋ.riːl//).

-Tengrism formed from the various Turkic and Mongolic folk religions, which had a diverse number of deities, spirits and gods.
-Turkic folk religion was based on Animism and similar to various other religious traditions of Siberia, Central Asia and Northeast Asia.
+Tengrism formed from the various Turkic and Mongolic folk religions, which had a diverse number of deities, spirits, and gods.
+Turkic folk religion was based on animism and was similar to various other religious traditions of Siberia, Central Asia, and Northeast Asia.
 Ancestor worship played an important part in Tengrism.

 The cult of Heaven-Tengri is fixed by the Orkhon, or Old Turkic script used by the Göktürks ("celestial Turks") and other early khanates during the 8th to 10th centuries.

 Seal from Güyüg Khan's letter to Pope Innocent IV, 1246.
-The first four words, from top to bottom, left to right, read "möngke ṭngri-yin küčündür" – "Under the power of the eternal heaven".
+The first four words, from top to bottom, left to right, read möngke ṭngri-yin küčündür – "under the power of the eternal heaven".
 The words "Tngri" (Tengri) and "zrlg" (zarlig) exhibit vowel-less archaism.

-Tengrism most probably existed in medieval states in Eurasia, such as the Göktürk Khaganate, Western Turkic Khaganate, Old Great Bulgaria, Danube Bulgaria, Volga Bulgaria, and Eastern Tourkia (Khazaria) Turkic beliefs contains the sacral book Irk Bitig from Uyghur Khaganate.
+Tengrism most probably existed in medieval states in Eurasia, such as the Göktürk Khaganate, Western Turkic Khaganate, Old Great Bulgaria, Danube Bulgaria, Volga Bulgaria, and Eastern Tourkia (Khazaria) Turkic beliefs contain the sacral book Irk Bitig from the Uyghur Khaganate.

-Tengrism also played a large role in the religion of Mongol Empires as the primary state spirituality.
-Genghis Khan and several generations of his followers were Tengrian believers and "Shaman-Kings" until his fifth-generation descendant, Uzbeg Khan, turned to Islam in the 14th century.
+Tengrism also played a large role in the religion of the Mongol Empire as the primary state spirituality.
+Genghis Khan and several generations of his followers were Tengrian believers and "shaman-kings" until his fifth-generation descendant, Özbeg Khan, turned to Islam in the 14th century.
 Old Tengrist prayers have come to us from the Secret History of the Mongols (13th century).
 The priests-prophets (temujin) received them, according to their faith, from the great deity/spirit Munkh Tenger.